EducationalTestingService/rsmtool/doc/contributing.rst

 #.
 Activate the environment using ``conda activate rsmdev``. [#]_

 #.
-Run ``pip install -e .[dev]`` to install rsmtool into the environment with development dependencies added and in editable mode which is what we need for development.
+Run ``pip install -e ."[dev]"`` to install rsmtool into the environment with development dependencies added and in editable mode which is what we need for development.

 #.
 Install `pre-commit <https://pre-commit.com/>`_ for automatically running git commit hooks::